Any kind of bleeding during pregnancy can be scary, but what if it happens in those later months?

 5. Placenta praevia

-‘The bleeding relating to placenta praevia is general painless,’ says Dr Kaye.
+‘The bleeding relating to placenta praevia is generally painless,’ says Dr. Kaye.
 You could bleed very heavily during pregnancy or during the birth if you have placenta praevia, and if that’s the case, emergency treatment is available.
-Your hospital team may also recommend a caesarean if the placenta doesn’t move away from the cervix to let your baby pass.
+Your hospital team may also recommend a cesarean if the placenta doesn’t move away from the cervix to let your baby pass.

 6. Vasa praevia

 Vasa praevia happens when foetal blood vessels run through membranes covering the cervix.
 When labour begins and your cervix dilates the vessels can break and this causes heavy vaginal bleeding.